MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 ## Edit Budget period at a Project level

-To edit a budget period at a project level once it is created, follow these steps.
+To edit a budget period at a project level once it's created, follow these steps.

 1. Sign in to Microsoft Dynamics 365 Project Operations.
 1. Navigate to the **Projects** section in the bottom left-hand navigation.